GeorgeDavis-TriumphTech/aws-opensearch-docdb-change-streams/README.md

 2. The `triggerLambdaFunction` then invokes the `DocDBChangeLambdaFunction`, every second for 10 minutes, before it times out and another instance gets triggered by Step 1, to take on invocations every second for the next 10 minutes.
 One of the project requirements were to check every second for changes on DocumentDB to keep OpenSearch updated.

-3. `DocDBChangeLambdaFunction` Lambda function checks DocumentDB using IAM authentication for changes on DocumentDB and requests a `full_document` in the response, using `full_document='updateLookup'` in the request.
+3. `DocDBChangeLambdaFunction` Lambda function checks DocumentDB for changes and requests a `full_document` in the response, using `full_document='updateLookup'` in the request.
 This ensures DocumentDB responds with the updated state of the document as-is at the time on DocumentDB.

 4. `DocDBChangeLambdaFunction` then takes the response for each change and writes the `full_document` section of the change stream to a versioned S3 Bucket.